World Book Tour

 Standards Met: CCSS.ELA-Literacy.CCRA.R.1; CCRA.R.2

-What To Do: When The Hunger Games was filmed just 20 minutes from Randy Seldomridge’s school, he decided to capitalize on the enthusiasm his students felt for the book series.
-Seldomridge, a grades 6–8 Project Lead the Way teacher at Granite Falls Middle School in North Carolina, knew a “dystopian book club” would not only grab students’ attention, it would connect to a range of subjects they were studying: genetics, government, math, and ELA.
+What to Do: When The Hunger Games was filmed just 20 minutes from Randy Seldomridge’s school, he decided to capitalize on the enthusiasm his students felt for the book series.
+Seldomridge, a grades 6–8 Project Lead the Way teacher at Granite Falls Middle School in North Carolina, knew a “dystopian book club” would not only grab students’ attention, but it would also connect to a range of subjects they were studying: genetics, government, math, and ELA.
 He chose delightfully dystopian titles, including Among the Hidden, by Margaret Peterson Haddix, The Maze Runner, by James Dashner, and The Uglies, by Scott Westerfeld.

 Standards Met: CCSS.ELA-Literacy.CCRA.R.2; CCRA.R.5

-What To Do: Comic-Con is a worldwide pop-culture phenomenon during which thousands of fans gather to celebrate the genre, which includes comics, graphic novels, anime, and manga.
+What to Do: Comic-Con is a worldwide pop-culture phenomenon during which thousands of fans gather to celebrate the genre, which includes comics, graphic novels, anime, and manga.
 At a typical Comic-Con event, authors set up tables to display their work, while visitors show up in the costumes of their favorite characters to meet authors and mingle with fellow attendees.

 Tell students they will host their own Classroom Comic-Con.
 To begin, have them form exploratory groups to sample, share, and read graphic novels by several different authors.
 Then, each group should choose a favorite author or series to represent at a table display.
 In addition to laying out copies of books, groups should make “fan fiction” handouts on which they create their own comics featuring the characters in their author’s series.
 These comics should reflect an understanding of both the key themes and the structure of the text.
 Students should be able to answer questions such as “How do the images and the text work together to tell the story?”
 They can also use their fan-fiction comics as posters and put them up around the school to invite other classes to drop in for a visit.
 Remind your class that the event is more fun in costume!